qplan-lang/qplan/docs/10-step-system.md

 ---

-# 6. Step output (optional)
+# 6. Step output

-Treat a step like a function:
+Treat a step like a function whose name doubles as the namespace:

 ```
-step id="read" desc="Read file" -> result {
+step id="read" desc="Read file" {
     file op="read" path="./a.txt" -> raw
     return data=raw count=rawCount
 }
 ```

 Behavior:
-- By default the final action result becomes the step result.
+- By default the runtime builds an object that exposes every action output defined inside the step, so `namespace.outputName` works even if you skip `return`.
+The last action result is also preserved internally.
-- Use `return key=value ...` to shape explicit outputs.
+- Use `return key=value ...` (or the shorthand `return key value`) to shape explicit outputs when needed.
-- Step outputs store in ctx, allowing dot-path access such as `result.total` or `result.status.code`.
+- The executor stores the payload under `ctx[runId][namespace]`, where `namespace` defaults to the step ID (override with `step ... -> resultVar`).
+Later steps access values as `read.data`, `analysis.report`, or any custom namespace you defined.
+Even when you override the namespace, the engine mirrors the same object under the original step ID so both `resultVar.field` and `stepId.field` work.

 ---